PK-SANGAMESWAR/Sangameswar.github.io/README.md

 - Data Analytics
 - C

-### Projects
-#### Emotion Detection
-I have completed a project on emotion detection, where I developed a system to analyze and identify emotions based on input data.
-This project involved using ## Technologies Used

-- *Programming Language*: Python
-- *Computer Vision Library*: OpenCV
-- *Deep Learning Library*: DeepFace

 ## Interests
 In addition to my technical pursuits, I am an avid sports enthusiast with a deep love for football.